comfy/comfortable-mexican-sofa/README.md

 * A hook called `snippet_form` to allow you to display some information on the snippet new/edit page in the administration panel.
 * Support for File fixtures but **no support for exporting.
 Import only**.
+* Layout CSS is parsed for Comfy tags just like layout HTML. **Be careful with this feature**: Some Comfy tags may expect to know about the **page** they are being rendered on, and will produce unexpected results when they only know about the **layout**.

 Features
 --------